Understanding Earned Value Management

 Improves transparency and accountability

-The added visibility and control of EVM gives managers greater transparency over their project progress to both their teams and key stakeholders.
-Improved transparency has the added benefit of increasing team motivation to keep up with the pace of other teammates to match their output.
-With this transparency also comes greater accountability to stakeholders and helps managers communicate progress clearly and manage stakeholder expectations accordingly.
+The result of the visibility and control which EVM provides is greater transparency.
+Now managers have an accurate understanding over the progress of the project, and can communicate this effectively to teams and key stakeholders.
+Improved transparency can also increase team motivation to keep up with the pace of other teammates to match their output.
+With this transparency comes greater accountability to stakeholders, and can thus assist managers communicate progress clearly and manage stakeholder expectations accordingly.

 5 Core Concepts of Earned Value Management